vrtmrz/obsidian-livesync/updates_old.md

 I hope this feature empowers users to maintain independence and self-host their data, offering an alternative for those who prefer to manage their own storage solutions and avoid being stuck on the right side of a sudden change in business model.

-Of course, I use Self-hosted MinIO for testing and recommend this.
+Of course, I use Self-Hosted MinIO for testing and recommend this.
 It is for the same reason as using CouchDB. -- open, controllable, auditable and indeed already audited by numerous eyes.

 Let me write one more acknowledgement.